-(ii) On July 1, 2012 and July 1, 2013, board of directors of Imaging Cayman approved a plan to grant stock options, the 2012 plan and the 2013 plan, respectively, to certain employees.
-These two plans authorize grants to purchase up to 2,000,000 shares and 430,000 shares, respectively, of Imaging Taiwan' issued ordinary shares held by Imaging Cayman.
-The exercise price was NT\$30 (US\$1.004) and NT\$30 (US\$1), respectively.
+(i) On July 1, 2012, July 1, 2013 and January 1, 2016, board of directors of Imaging Cayman approved a plan to grant stock options, the 2012 plan, the 2013 plan and the 2016 plan, respectively, to certain employees.
+These three plans authorize grants to purchase up to 2,000,000 shares, 430,000 shares and 1,760,000 shares, respectively, of Imaging Taiwan' issued ordinary shares held by Imaging Cayman.
+The exercise price was NT\$30 (US\$1.004), NT\$30 (US\$1) and NT\$30 (US\$0.9139), respectively.

 The 2012 plan has four years contractual life and three years vesting period.
 Based on the vesting schedule, 50% of the options vest one and half years after the date of grant and 50% of the options vest three years after the date of grant.
 The 2013 plan has three years contractual life and two years vesting period.
-Based on the vesting schedule, 50% of the options vest half years after the date of grant and 50% of the options vest two years after the date of grant and 50% of the options vest two years after the date of grant.
+Based on the vesting schedule, 50% of the options vest half years after the date of grant and 50% of the options vest two years after the date of grant.
+The 2016 plan has four years contractual life and three years vesting period.
+Based on the vesting schedule, 50% of the options vest two years vesting period.
+Based on the vesting schedule, 50% of the options vest half years after the date of grant and 50% of the options vest two years vesting period.
+Based on the vesting schedule, 50% of the options vest one and half years after the date of grant and 50% of the options vest three years after the date of grant.
 Because the exercise price of the options are higher than the estimated fair value of Imaging Taiwan at the date of grant, the calculated value of each option award estimated using the Black-Scholes option-pricing model was nil.

 The calculated value of each option award is estimated on the date of grant using the Black-Scholes option-pricing model that used the weighted average assumptions in the following table.
 Imaging Cayman uses the simplified method to estimate the expected term of the options as it does not have sufficient historical share option exercise experience and the exercise data relating to employees of other companies is not easily obtainable.
 Since Imaging Taiwan' shares are not publicly traded and its shares are rarely traded privately, expected volatility is computed based on the average historical volatility of similar entities with publicly traded shares.
-The risk-free rates for the expected term of the options are based on the interest rate of 3 years ROC central government bond at the time of grant.
+The risk-free rates for the expected term of the options are based on the interest rates of 2 years and 5 years ROC central government bond at the time of grant.

-2012 plan 2013 plan
+2012 plan 2013 plan 2016 plan

 Valuation assumptions:

-Expected dividend yield 0 % 0 %
+Expected dividend yield 0% 0% 0%

-Expected volatility 43.29 % 39.50 %
+Expected volatility 43.29% 39.50% 38.04%

-Expected term (years) 3.125 2.125
+Expected term (years) 3.125 2.125 3.125

-Risk-free interest rate 0.87 % 0.85 %
+Risk-free interest rate 0.87% 0.85% 0.50%